ajstewartlang/website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Professor at the University of Manchester with research interests in experimental psychology, data visualisaion, open science, and reproducible research.
+I am a Professor at the University of Manchester with research interests in cognitive science, data visualisation, open science, and reproducible research.
 I am the Institutional Lead for Open and Reproducible Research and have a joint appointment in Psychology and Computer Science - where I am a member of the [eScience Lab](https://esciencelab.org.uk/).

 My current research projects examine how people understand data visualisations, how readers understand meaning that is implied by a linguistic utterance (rather than that which is conveyed explicitly), the mechanisms by which conditional information is processed and represented, and (more generally) how meaning is integrated across sentences.